Abhinavkuamr/securityBlogs/content/post/Intigriti January Challenge 2025 - XSS Challenge.md

 };
 ```

-The `checkQueryParam` function caught our attention as it handled our input:
+The `checkQueryParam` function caught my attention as it handled our input:

 ```javascript
 function checkQueryParam() {